TrellixVulnTeam/swahilipython_SCMU/Doc/howto/urllib2.rst

 .. [#] In my case I have to use a proxy to access the internet at work.
 If you
        attempt to fetch *localhost* URLs through this proxy it blocks them.
 IE is set to use the proxy, which urllib picks up on.
-In order to test scripts with a localhost server, I have to prevent urllib from using the proxy.
+In order to test scripts with a localhost server, I have to prevent urllib kutoka using the proxy.
 .. [#] urllib opener for SSL proxy (CONNECT method): `ASPN Cookbook Recipe
        <https://code.activestate.com/recipes/456195/>`_.